Dropping Networks for Transfer Learning: Results

-Table \ref{tab:dropping_results} shows the results of the present model, transferring parameters from the \textit{Dropping} network trained with the output seen in Equation \ref{eq:dual_opt}, using a spline smoother with piecewise polynomials (as described in Equation \ref{eq:spline_loss}) that finds the slope of the online error curve between sub-intervals so to choose $\gamma$ i.e the balance between the source ensemble and target model trained on few examples.
-The ensemble consists of 20 smaller networks on $\mathcal{T}_{t}$ with a dropout rate $p_{d} = 0.5$.
-We note that unlike the previous two baselines method shown in Table \ref{tab:few_shot_results}, the performance does not decrease by transferring the QM models to both SNLI and MultiNLI.
+Table \ref{tab:dropping_results} shows the results from transferring parameters from the \textit{Dropping} network trained with the output shown in Equation \ref{eq:dual_opt} using a spline smoother with piecewise polynomials (as described in Equation \ref{eq:spline_loss}).
+This approach finds the slope of the online error curve between sub-intervals so to choose $\gamma$ i.e the balance between the source ensemble and target model trained on few examples.
+In the case with SNLI $+$ QM (ie. SNLI + Question Matching) and MNLI $+$ QM, 20 ensembles are transferred, 10 from each model with a dropout rate $p_{d} = 0.5$.
+We note that unlike the previous two baselines methods shown in Table \ref{tab:zero_shot_results} and \ref{tab:few_shot_results}, the performance does not decrease by transferring the QM models to both SNLI and MultiNLI.
 This is explained by the use of the weighting scheme proposed with spline smoothing of the error curve i.e $\gamma$ decreases at a faster rate for $\mathcal{T}_{t}$ due to the ineffectiveness of the ensembles created on the QM dataset.